 2. A safe material

-Alongside the aforementioned cans for foodstuffs with “easy-open ends,” rasselstein® Solidflex is particularly suitable for manufacturing aerosol cans.
-The specially designed bottoms and lids of spray cans are ideal applications for this material.
+Alongside the aforementioned cans for foodstuffs with full tear-off lid („easy open end“, to use the technical term), rasselstein® Solidflex is particularly suitable for manufacturing aerosol cans.
+The specially designed bottoms and lids of spray cans are ideal applications for this material from Andernach.

 From deodorant and hairspray, to spray bottles for perfume and room scents, right through to spray foam for ovens and acrylic paint for furniture and cars – tinplate packaging is an essential part of everyday life.
 However, manufacturers may only bring aerosol cans on the market under special conditions according to EU law.
 Depending on the product that is being sold, it stipulates the exact pressure the spray can has to ensure before it “fails.”

 This “deformation pressure” is desirable, as it serves as a warning for the consumer.
 It can be seen from the lid and bottom of the can slowly – but safely – bulging outward.
 This means that you don’t have to worry about cans exploding, as the consumer’s safety takes top priority.